felipebsd/pfsense-syncookies-patch/README.md

 On this repo:
 - Go to pfsense-syncookies.patch from this repository;
 - Click in raw button;
-- Copy the complete URI;
+- Copy the complete URI.

 On pfSense:
 - Install System_Patches pkg;